 Lastly there are a few selections of what Jan wrote about his art and tapestry weaving.
 We don’t have much on this subject matter not because Jan wasn’t thinking and evolving throughout his career but primarily because he thought the art spoke for itself he didn’t feel he needed to write about it.

 What is not included, as of yet, are examples from the thousands of pages of correspondence.
-This is partly due to that they are often written in multiple languages being that Jan was fluent in Dutch, French, English and Spanish.
+This is partly due to the fact that they are often written in multiple languages being that Jan was fluent in Dutch, French, English and Spanish.
 As scholars work more to flesh out these materials, more will be shared.